OptiGAN for Crystal Arrays: Physics-Informed Generative Modeling of Optical Photon Transport in PET Detector Arrays: Materials

-\paragraph{Physics-Informed Loss} Depending on the emission location of the optical photons, the attached sensors capture different distributions of photon momenta due to geometric constraints, e.g., reflections.
-Those distributions carry physical meaning, since they show allowed and forbidden regions in the momentum space, which becomes especially important at crystal boundaries where transmission and reflection occur.
-To softly enforce physical constraints on generated samples, we incorporate conservation of the optical photons' momenta $\hat{\mathbf{P}}_i$ in the loss function.
-For photon momenta $\hat{\mathbf{P}}_i$ in a batch $\mathcal{I}$, the physics loss $\mathcal{L}_{phy}$ is defined as
+Depending on the emission location of the optical photons, the attached sensors capture different distributions of photon momenta due to geometric constraints, e.g., reflections.
+Those distributions carry physical meaning, since they show allowed and forbidden regions in the momentum space.
+In GATE, the momentum phase space of each optical photon is factorized as the scalar kinetic energy E, and the normalized momentum components (dX, dY, dZ), which are confined to the unit sphere $S^2$.
+Both factors carry physical information, as E fixes the momentum magnitude via $\left|\boldsymbol{p}\right|=E/c$ for a massless particle, while the normalized components encode the geometric propagation direction $\hat{\boldsymbol{P}}=\left(dX,dY,dZ\right)$ shaped by reflection and refraction within the crystal array.
+A generative model of this phase space must therefore preserve the $S^2$ constraint on its direction output, which is why we use the unit-norm loss enforcing this as a soft penalty \cite{karniadakis_physicsinformed_2021, jin_physicsinformed_2022} during training.
+For photon momenta $\hat{\mathbf{P}}_i$ in a batch $\mathcal{B}$, the physics loss $\mathcal{L}_{\text{phy}}$ is defined as

-where $\varepsilon$ and $\beta$ are hyperparameters controlling the softness and relative weighting of the constraint.
-The variance term encourages tight adherence to the constraint across all samples.
-This loss is combined with the adversarial WGAN-GP objective $\mathcal{L}_{adv}$ using an annealing schedule $\lambda(t)$,
+which penalizes deviations of each generated direction vector from unit norm.
+This loss is combined with the adversarial WGAN-GP objective $\mathcal{L}_{\text{adv}}$ using an annealing schedule $\lambda(t)$,

 that linearly increases from 0 to the target weight over a warmup period, allowing the generator to first learn the overall data distribution before enforcing physical constraints.
-In this proof-of-concept study, we use a strict constraint ($\varepsilon = 0$) of momentum conservation, while the variance term is not penalized ($\beta = 0$).
 We chose a warmup period of $5000$ epochs, with a target weight of $\lambda(t \geq 5000) = 0.01$.
 The complete generator architecture processes the mapped latent representation $\mathbf{z}^*$, concatenated with the condition labels $\mathbf{y}$, through a four-layer MLP with ReLU activations to produce the final output.
 The discriminator follows a similar architecture with dropout regularization ($p=0.1$) to prevent overfitting.
+Within the ablation study, we denote the single-crystal baseline architecture as optiGAN, the model with Fourier feature encoding and mapping network as optiGAN+Fourier, and the full model with unit-norm loss as optiGAN+Fourier+PI.